Fujifilm X-T20 vs Pentax K-3 II

-The Fujifilm X-T20 and the Pentax K-3 II are two digital cameras that were officially introduced, respectively, in January 2017 and April 2015.
+The Fujifilm X-T20 and the Pentax K-3 II are two digital cameras that were announced, respectively, in January 2017 and April 2015.
 The X-T20 is a mirrorless interchangeable lens camera, while the K-3 II is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Pentax provides 24.1 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Pentax provides 24.1 MP.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T20 and the Pentax K-3 II.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is notably larger (34 percent) than the Fujifilm X-T20.
 Moreover, the K-3 II is substantially heavier (109 percent) than the X-T20.
 It is noteworthy in this context that the K-3 II is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.